JeremyKungu/weatherapp/README.md

 #weatherapp

-A weather app that uses APIs to fetch weather and geological location, wrutten using HTML, CSS and JavaScript
+A weather app that uses APIs to fetch weather and geolocation information, wrutten using HTML, CSS and JavaScript